What’s the state of racial equality today?

 What changes are needed in our education system?

 - Fair funding.
-A new report from The Alliance for Quality Education, found that the 2016 New York State budget underfunded 81 percent of all high need schools, including 30 of the 33 districts serving primarily students of color.
+A report from The Alliance for Quality Education, found that the 2016 New York State budget underfunded 81 percent of all high need schools, including 30 of the 33 districts serving primarily students of color.

 - Accessible, affordable and high-quality post-secondary education that includes a pathway for undocumented students.